-- 31.G.1.
-Change in Job Classification Any employee subject to layoff may apply for job opportunities in accordance with Rule 17. - 31.H.
-Reinstatement After Involuntary Layoff Employees returning within 180 days after Involuntary Layoff will be reinstated pursuant to Rule 30.E. - 31.I.
-Calculating Retention Scores A retention score will be generated for each employee in a designated affected group and titled "retention score" using a calculation developed by the Human Resources Division and approved for statewide use by the State Court Administrator, or designee. - 31.I.1.
+- 31.F.5.
+Special Qualifications An employee filling a position with special qualifications as approved by the State Court Administrator, or designee, shall not be laid off.
+An exemption based on special qualifications must be preapproved on an individual basis and recorded by the State Court Administrator, or designee.
+No exemption may be given to employees who would be affected by the provisions of Rules 31.F.1.
+31.F.4. - 31.G.
+Reinstatement After Involuntary Layoff Employees returning within 180 days after Involuntary Layoff will be reinstated pursuant to Rule 30.E. - 31.H.
+Calculating Retention Scores A retention score will be generated for each employee in a designated affected group and titled "retention score" using a calculation developed by the Human Resources Division and approved for statewide use by the State Court Administrator, or designee. - 31.H.1.
 The retention score formula shall be weighted at 75% performance and 25% length of service time band.
-Retention scores shall be calculated by the Human Resources Division. - 31.I.1.a.
-All employees affected by the layoff shall be notified by the Administrative Authority, or designee, of their individual retention score and how the score was calculated after the submission of the final layoff plans to the State Court Administrator, designee. - 31.I.1.b.
-Employees who occupy more than 1 position shall have a retention score calculated for each position.
+Retention scores shall be calculated by the Human Resources Division. - 31.H.1.a.
+All employees affected by the layoff shall be notified by the Administrative Authority, or designee, of their individual retention score and how the score was calculated after the submission of the final layoff plans to the State Court Administrator, designee. - 31.H.1.b.
+Employees who occupy more than one position shall have a retention score calculated for each position. - 31.H.1.c.

-- 31.I.1.c.
 The formula used for determining retention scores is a matter within the discretion of the State Court Administrator, or designee, and not subject to appeal or review.
 Employees shall be given a minimum of 10 calendar days to review and either confirm or appeal their retention score with the Human Resources Division.
-An employee may appeal a retention score to the Human Resources Director who shall make a final determination within 5 calendar days of the appeal. - 31.I.2.
+An employee may appeal a retention score to the Human Resources Director who shall make a final determination within five calendar days of the appeal.

+- 31.H.2.
 Time Bands and Length of Service For the purpose of determining retention scores, an employee will receive credit for length of service based on time bands.
-Length of service shall be counted from the employee's effective date of initial employment, including time spent on contract, less any periods of unpaid leave, excluding FMLA leave without pay, workers' compensation leave, furlough leave, and qualified military leave.
+Length of service shall be counted from the employee's effective date of initial employment, including time spent on contract, less any periods of unpaid leave, excluding FMLA leave without pay, FAMLI leave without pay, workers' compensation leave, furlough leave, and qualified military leave.
 Time between the date of separation and reinstatement shall be counted as continuous employment.
 Any time between a date of separation and reinstatement shall be counted as leave without pay.
-Only 1 length of service date shall be calculated for each employee. - 31.I.2.a.
-A part-time employee shall have length of service and assignment to a time band computed as an equivalent amount of full-time service. - 31.I.2.b.
+Only one length of service date shall be calculated for each employee. - 31.H.2.a.
+A part-time employee shall have length of service and assignment to a time band computed as an equivalent amount of full-time service. - 31.H.2.b.
 Veteran's preference shall be awarded to eligible employee's length of service time band.
 An honorably discharged veteran who has served less than 20 years in active military service and is eligible for veteran's preference under section 15(3) of article XII of the Colorado Constitution, shall be given length of service credit up to 10 years for time served in the military which shall be added to the length of service calculation used to determine the employee's retention score.